 You may have heard of the self-proclaimed seer known as Nostradamus.
-People often invoke his name when referring to some past event, betraying their admiration for someone they perceive as an accurate soothsayer.
+People often invoke his name when referring to some past event, betraying their admiration for someone they think was an accurate fortune-teller.

 However, of the 946 predictions that have been attributed to Nostradamus, only about 70 are considered to have had some kind of fulfillment.
 That’s less than a 7-percent success rate.
 And his predictions are usually so vague that they fail to impress!
 For example, he is said to have foretold the rise of ‘Michael the marked.’
 Some have regarded this to be a reference to Mikhail Gorbachev, the Russian leader who served toward the end of the 20th century.
 But did he provide any context to help us identify who, or even when, he might have been referring to?
-Unfortunately Nostradamus also predicted that the world would end at this time!
+Unfortunately Nostradamus also predicted that, at this same time, the world would come to an end!

-The Bible on the other hand does not fail to impress on any close examination!
+The Bible on the other hand does not fail to impress on a close examination!
 Its predictions, or prophecies, are detailed, specific, contextual, long-term, and never miss the mark!